syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/file-manager/file-system-provider.md

 ## NodeJS file system provider

 In ASP.NET Core, NodeJS file system provider allows the users to manage the files and folders in a physical file system.
 It provides methods for performing all basic file operations like creating a folder, copy, move, delete, and download files and folders in the file system.
-We can use of the NodeJS file system provider either by installing the [ej2-filemanager-node-filesystem](https://www.npmjs.com/package/@syncfusion/ej2-filemanager-node-filesystem) package or by cloning the [file system provider](https://github.com/SyncfusionExamples/ej2-filemanager-node-filesystem) from the GitHub.
+The NodeJS file system provider can be used either by installing the [ej2-filemanager-node-filesystem](https://www.npmjs.com/package/@syncfusion/ej2-filemanager-node-filesystem) package or by cloning the [file system provider](https://github.com/SyncfusionExamples/ej2-filemanager-node-filesystem) from the GitHub.

 ### Using ej2-filemanager-node-filesystem package